 by Stephanie Cassidy | July 9, 2015

-The Art Students League’s board had noted the trend in 1941, scaling back expenses outside of the essentials.
-But to survive they needed to find additional revenue.
-The board discussed raising an endowment and drew up a list of prospective patrons.
-Another proposal was to divide the League into three schools: one for commercial art, one for fine art, and another for teacher training, which might appeal to a broader range of prospective students and enroll them for longer periods.
-But these were speculative and long-term propositions, offering no immediate help.
-Worse still was the possibility that the enrollment could drop further.
+The League’s board first noted a drop in revenue in 1941, and so scaled back expenses.
+But to survive they needed additional revenue.
+The board mulled over different approaches to raising an endowment and drew up a list of prospective patrons.
+One proposal was to divide the League into three schools: one for commercial art, one for fine art, and another for teacher training, with the aim of appealing to a broader range of students who would, hopefully, enroll for longer periods.
+But these speculative and long-term propositions offered no immediate help.
+Worse still was the possibility that, without action, enrollment could drop further.
 An executive order signed by President Roosevelt in December 1942 included sweeping changes to the draft.
 Paul V. McNutt, chairman of the War Manpower Commission, announced that he would increase compulsory recruitment, from one out of every nine men to one in five men by the end of 1943.
-“The League is in great danger,” Klonis warned in a New York Times article.
-Anyone in favor of “individual expression, which is not only the basis of great art but the very foundation of our democratic way of life” should step forward and support the school.
+“The League is in great danger,” the New York Times quoted Klonis as saying.
+Anyone in favor of “individual expression, which is not only the basis of great art but the very foundation of our democratic way of life” should step forward to support the school.
 The Times agreed, calling the school’s influence “centrifugal” and “too vast and far-reaching to be calculated.”
 With no easy remedy at hand, Klonis and the board brought the issue to the membership.

 At an emergency meeting on February 28, 1943, students, members, and invited speakers gathered to ignite activism and discuss ways of making the League solvent.
 Major figures in the school’s history stepped forward with testimonials.
 Henry Schnakenberg, an instructor and former board president, pointed out the school’s uniqueness: “The League is a way of life and cannot be dropped temporarily.”
 He urged that “a token League…be maintained” for the young to return to and rebuild.
-Former board president John Sloan, who had resigned after a contentious board election in 1932, felt compelled to return to rally the membership: “If students cannot run the League, no one can….
+John Sloan, who, in spite of his bitter resignation as president in 1932, returned to rally the membership: “If students cannot run the League, no one can….
 We are going to do something to carry on until after the war is over.”
-Instructor Harry Sternberg feared what the ASL’s closure might mean to American culture long-term: “If America does not carefully nurture its young cultural roots, there will be a drought after the war that will make our national life arid.”
+Instructor Harry Sternberg underscored that the League’s closure would mean American culture would suffer in the long-run: “If America does not carefully nurture its young cultural roots, there will be a drought after the war that will make our national life arid.”
 Stewart Klonis announced the creation of an Emergency Fund and urged each person to donate at least ten dollars, with a goal of canvasing the whole League membership to raise twenty thousand dollars.
 By the end of the night, four thousand dollars was pledged, along with nearly the same dollar value of paintings to sell.
 It was enough to guarantee a fall opening.
 Klonis called for grassroots action throughout the spring, urging members to register for refresher courses, to buy supplies from the ASL store, to send in names of former students to replace lost files, and to buy a copy of Marchal Landgren’s history of the school, Years of Art.

 But the real salvation and rebirth of the Art Students League came in the form of the Servicemen’s Readjustment Act of 1944, also known as the G.I.
 Bill of Rights.
 Signed into law on June 22, 1944 by President Roosevelt, the act offered aid to returning G.I.s: hospitalization and rehabilitation; loans for homes and businesses; and stipends for education.
 A former G.I. would receive tuition for up to $500 a year plus books and supplies, and a subsistence allowance of $50 a month or $75 with dependents.
 The ASL was eager to sign a contract with the Veterans Administration (VA) to admit returning soldiers as students, as were other institutions of higher education.
 The League established a revolving loan fund for G.I. students that allowed them to register before receiving their allotments.
 They offered career counseling and discounts on supplies in the school store.